 Your gift can provide stoves and fuel so families can cook meals and stay warm during the harsh winter.

-Your gift can provide emergency shelter to protect a family displaced by conflict.
+Your gift can provide emergency shelter to protect a family displaced by conflict or natural disaster.

 Your gift can provide cash assistance to help families buy food and medicine.